 This is the chapter where the famous lobster association with JP came from.
 Lobsters have been around for millions of years and they demonstrated the Competence Hierarchy is an ancient nature phenomenon rather than a sociocultural construct.

-Neurological studies have shown that battle-winning lobsters maintains a fierce upfront posture while the loser shrinks into a curled up defeated posture and shies away from conflicts.
+Neurological studies have shown that battle-winning lobsters maintain a fierce upfront posture while the loser shrinks into a curled-up defeated posture and shies away from conflicts.
 The former was found with high serotonin (low octopamine) while the latter has low serotonin (high octopamine).
-Serotonin governs our mood, cognition and in general the feeling of well-being.
-It's associated with our confidence in reaching or maintaining on the top hierarchy.
+Serotonin governs our mood, cognition, and in general the feeling of well-being.
+It's associated with our confidence in reaching or maintaining our top hierarchical position.
 By moderating the serotonin level, you can move a lobster up or down the hierarchy levels.
 Dominant lobsters have the easiest access to the best of everything (hunting grounds, food, partners) while the defeated would get less.
 This is also known as the Matthew Principle derived from the Bible.

 To those who have everything, more will be given; from those who have nothing, everything will be taken.

 We, humans, like any other creatures, tend to keep track of where we stand in the hierarchy.
-In other words, evaluating our competence in the society.
-It dictates our perception, values, emotions, actions and thoughts.
-When you're competent and doing incredibly well in anything, it could be your job, your hobby, your wealth gains or your love life, you are placed on a higher level in the hierarchy.
+In other words, evaluating our competence in society.
+It dictates our perception, values, emotions, actions, and thoughts.
+When you're competent and doing incredibly well in anything, it could be your job, your hobby, your wealth gains, or your love life, you are placed on a higher level in the hierarchy.
 You would be on the lower end when you're not meeting expectations compared to others.

 There's a close relationship between the competence hierarchy and your belief system.
-For example, your colleagues disapproves your work and questions your validity in the company.
-They disrupts your belief system when you do see yourself as a competent person producing undeniable values to the company.
+For example, your colleagues disapprove your work and question your validity in the company.
+They disrupt your belief system when you do see yourself as a competent person producing undeniable values to the company.
 They look you down in the hierarchy which messes up your neuro-chemical reaction (dampens our serotonin) and triggers your emotion.
 This is why when people challenge your worthiness you would feel unease.
-And we are likely to defend our position in the hierarchy in order to regulate our belief as well as our emotions.
+And we are likely to defend our position in the hierarchy in order to regulate our beliefs as well as our emotions.

 We are very much like lobsters, especially when we lose battles in life and ended up being dreadful.
 The way you present yourself can cause a feedback loop.
 The more you present yourself as defeated with drooping, scrunched-up posture and acts, the more people will see you as a loser.
 On the bright side, when you straighten up yourself more, people are more likely to treat you with respect.

 Adam and Eve noticed they are naked.
-They are ashamed because they are now subjected to judgement.
-The ideal of beauty, strength, brilliance shame us all.
+They are ashamed because they are now subjected to judgment.
+The ideal of beauty, strength, brilliance shames us all.
 When God called upon Adam, Adam was unsettled by his nakedness and hid himself.
 He was afraid to walk with God since He is a judgemental father with high standards.

 The story resonates with the idea that life to its core, consists of 3 things - Order, Chaos and the process of mediating between them which is Consciousness.

-Back to answering the question: We don't like ourselves because we are conscious about our fragility and imperfection.
+Back to answering the question: We don't like ourselves because we are conscious of our fragility and imperfection.
 We realize our proclivity towards treacherous temptations and malevolence.
-So we tend to doubt why should we take care of such pathetic weakling?
+So we tend to doubt why should we take care of such a pathetic weakling?

 Biblical stories are not pure nonsense.
-They encoded thousands years old of human behaviors and experience in metaphorical myths.
-Indeed we are flawed beings and there are times when we feel naked, ashamed, insecure and resentful.
+They encoded thousands of years old of human behaviors and experiences in metaphorical myths.
+Indeed we are flawed beings and there are times when we feel naked, ashamed, insecure, and resentful.
 This is an existential problem where every being must and always will encounter.
 You are not the only one that's suffering.
-As worthless as we seem, this still don't justify the mistreatment of ourselves.
+As worthless as we seem, this still doesn't justify the mistreatment of ourselves.